FreeFem/FreeFem-doc/docs/examples/commands_mesh_generation.md

 we came up with the idea of a mesh with no internal points (call empty mesh).
 It can be useful to handle Lagrange multipliers in mixed and mortar methods.

-So the function `emptymesh} remove all the internal points of a mesh except points  on  internal boundaries.
+So the function `:::freefem emptymesh` remove all the internal points of a mesh except points  on  internal boundaries.

 ```freefem